esri-es/arcgis_websocket_server/README.md

 5. Stream service url: `http://localhost:8000/arcgis/rest/services/ASDITrackInformation/StreamServer`

 ### Using HTTPS (NGROK)

+If you want to test this from the [sandbox sample](https://developers.arcgis.com/javascript/latest/sample-code/sandbox/index.html?sample=layers-streamlayer) you can also use [ngrok](https://ngrok.com/)

 1) Run: `ngrok http 8000`
 2) Stop streamserver.js and run `node streamserver.js NGROK_ID.ngrok.io`